AdobeDocs/workfront.en/help/manage-work/projects/create-projects/import-project-from-ms-project.md

   </ul> </li>
  <li value="5"> <p>Choose the <span class="bold">Import MS Project</span> option. </p> <p>  </p> </li>
  <li value="6">Click <span class="bold">Select File</span>, then browse for the .xml file on your computer which you exported from Microsoft Project. </li>
- <li value="7"> <p>Import the selected file.</p> <p><span>Workfront</span> begins the import process and creates a new project based on the file exported from Microsoft Project.<br></p> <p>After the import process is complete, you are directed to the new project page that displays a confirmation that the import has completed successfully.</p> <note type="note">
+ <li value="7"> <p>Import the selected file.</p> <p>Workfront begins the import process and creates a new project based on the file exported from Microsoft Project.<br></p> <p>After the import process is complete, you are directed to the new project page that displays a confirmation that the import has completed successfully.</p> <note type="note">
-   <span>Workfront</span> has a 15-minute time limitation on file uploads.
+   Workfront has a 15-minute time limitation on file uploads.
 If the file upload takes longer than that, we recommend that you break out your project into smaller projects and import them separately.
-Once they have been imported into
-   <span>Workfront</span>, move the tasks from one project to the other project to combine them into one project.
+Once they have been imported into Workfront, move the tasks from one project to the other project to combine them into one project.
 For information on moving tasks, see
    <a href="../../../manage-work/tasks/manage-tasks/move-tasks.md" class="MCXref xref">Move tasks</a>.
   </note> </li>
- <li value="8"> <p>(Optional) Continue editing the project in <span>Workfront</span>.
-For information about editing projects, see <a href="../../../manage-work/projects/manage-projects/edit-projects.md" class="MCXref xref">Edit projects</a>.</p> <p>The status of a new project created from a template corresponds with the status defined by your <span>Workfront administrator</span> in the Project Preferences area or by a <span>group administrator</span> <span>in the Group Project Preferences area.</span> For information about configuring project preferences, see <a href="../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md" class="MCXref xref">Configure system-wide project preferences</a>.</p> </li>
+ <li value="8"> <p>(Optional) Continue editing the project in Workfront.
+For information about editing projects, see <a href="../../../manage-work/projects/manage-projects/edit-projects.md" class="MCXref xref">Edit projects</a>.</p> <p>The status of a new project created from a template corresponds with the status defined by your Workfront administrator in the Project Preferences area or by a group administrator <span>in the Group Project Preferences area.</span> For information about configuring project preferences, see <a href="../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md" class="MCXref xref">Configure system-wide project preferences</a>.</p> </li>
 </ol>